 - Login Server DAD Name: Enter the name of the DAD for each instance you installed in the database.
-The default DAD name is portal30\sso. - Login Server Schema Name: Enter the name of the database schema that will contain Oracle Portal.
-The default schema name is portal30\sso.
+The default DAD name is portal 30\sso. - Login Server Schema Name: Enter the name of the database schema that will contain Oracle Portal.
+The default schema name is portal 30 sso.

-11. Enter the hostname, port number, and SID of the origin database where you will install the Oracle9iAS Wireless, and click Next.
+4. Enter the hostname, port number, and SID of the origin database where you will install the Oracle9iAS Wireless, and click Next.
 If you are upgrading from Oracle9i Application Server, version 1.0.2.1, then an "Upgrade Installation Detected" screen will appear.
 Review the content on the screen and click Next or Exit accordingly.
 If you click Next, then the installation will continue and the following screen will appear.

-Note: Do not enter Oracle9iAS Database Cache hostname, port number, and SID in this screen.
+Note: Do not enter an Oracle9iAS Database Cache hostname, port number, or SID in this screen.

-Figure 4-11 Wireless Edition Repository Information Screen
+Figure 4-13 Wireless Edition Repository Information Screen